collectd/collectd/contrib/sailfish/README.md

 this directory is created and contents copied from /home/nemo/.local/share/collectd .
 After the daemon is stopped, contents of /tmp/collectd is copied back to /home/nemo/.local/share/collectd .
+Such movement of the collected data is performed by /usr/bin/collectd2tmpfs script that is run by systemd.

 One can consider adding syncing the data from /tmp/collectd if needed.
 For that, relevant systemd configuration files could be added by user.

 If you want to change the time interval used to collect the data, note that limited intervals are supported by keepalive library used in this